 Another factor is city- and state-level consequences for possession and distribution, which range from as little as a fine to a misdemeanor and all the way up to a serious felony charge depending on your location.

 However, this is not always the case.
-Recent decriminalization of psilocybin in Oakland, CA, Santa Cruz, CA, Denver, CO, Ann Arbor, MI; Washington D.C.; Cambridge and Somerville, MA; and the entire state of Oregon increased the demand for psilocybin, actually driving up prices temporarily due to the short supply.
+Recent decriminalization of psilocybin in Oakland, CA; Santa Cruz, CA; Denver, CO; Ann Arbor, MI; Washington D.C.; Cambridge and Somerville, MA; and the entire state of Oregon increased the demand for psilocybin, actually driving up prices temporarily due to the short supply.

 Interestingly, the prices paid by recreational magic mushroom users pale in comparison to those paid by psilocybin researchers.
 It’s been reported that researchers at Johns Hopkins University have paid up to $10,000 per gram!